-11 n9 at Figure 10 - Total Fees Charged by Adjudicators, Year 7, page 12.
+Supra n.
+8, at Figure 10 - Total Fees Charged by Adjudicators, Year 7, at 12.

-12 In the absence of precise value data, the 75% weighted mid-point value is considered a conservative adjustment to Determine average band value for the purposes of statistical comparison, see Appendix B for further detail.
+In the absence of precise value data, the 75% weighted mid-point value is considered a conservative adjustment to determine average band value for the purposes of statistical comparison, see Appendix B of this paper for detail.